Are Non-Confirmed Employees in India Eligible for Casual and Sick Leave? Seeking Guidance

 Dear Mr. Varghese,

-Can you please elaborate, how leave entitlement has no relation with confirmation?
-Can you please share Act or section against this law?
+Can you please elaborate on how leave entitlement has no relation to confirmation?
+Can you also share the relevant Act or section pertaining to this law?

 varghesemathew